-This article will look at some examples of sound technology that can create discomfort and negatively affect people’s health, along with some examples of where such technology has already been used.
+This article will look at some examples of sound control technologies that can create discomfort and negatively affect people’s health, along with some examples of where such technology has already been used.
 Ultimately, this article will attempt to tackle the following question: Can sound be used as a weapon?

 Sonic devices can be separated into 2 main categories:

 Ultrasonic soundwave devices have been used as theft or misbehaviour repellents.
 Such devices create very high frequency soundwaves that are not heard by human ears but can cause headache or nausea.
 Like directional speakers, these devices can direct soundwaves to a specific area rather than emit sound waves which disperse over a wide area.
 Hence, such devices can prevent people from accessing certain protected zones without negatively impacting the surrounding areas.